Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You have a variable life insurance policy.
 A portion of the cash value is invested in the stocks, bonds and mutual funds of your choice — and the money is also subject to the ups and downs of the market.
 But if you take out a loan against your variable life policy, you could end up paying more interest than you would if you borrowed from a different type of permanent policy, like whole life.
 Your insurer might charge you an “opportunity fee,” which is the difference between your interest payments and the interest your premiums were earning when they were being invested.

-Can I cash in my policy instead?
+Can I cash in my life insurance policy instead?

 It depends.
 If you’ve built up enough cash value and no longer need life insurance, you can surrender your permanent policy and collect the money.
 This is known as a cash surrender.
 However, you’ll probably have to pay fees — especially if you cancel within the first 10 to 20 years of taking out the policy.
 You’ll walk away with the “cash surrender value,” which is the cash value minus any fees and loans you’ve taken out against your policy.
 The longer you owned your policy, the more money you’ll get.